Richdark/Koffan/README.md

 Data is stored in `/data/shopping.db`.
 The volume ensures your data persists across deployments.

+## Feature Requests

+Have an idea?
+Check [open feature requests](https://github.com/PanSalut/Koffan/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) and vote with 👍 on the ones you want most.

+Want to suggest something new?
+[Create an issue](https://github.com/PanSalut/Koffan/issues/new).

 ## Support

 If you find this project useful, consider supporting its development: